+Who are the leaders?
+And what do they really want?
+In the first weeks following the departure of Mubarak, the Supreme Council of the Armed Forces was widely celebrated as a defender of the revolution and supporter of a new, democratic Egypt.
 But the Supreme Council’s intentions and ambitions are not so clear anymore.
 The focus of much public anger and uncertainty is Field Marshal Mohammed Hussein Tantawi, commander in chief of the armed forces, head of the Supreme Council—and the man who calls the shots in post-Mubarak Egypt.

 Please choose from one of the options below to access this article: